The ABC of rating

 Two portions of Jane Atché’s heavily battered poster «Job», 1896.

 One factor in which opinions can differ strongly concerns the mounting of posters.
 Some gallerists, curators, and collectors, among others, prefer the (necessarily reversible!) stabilization process, employing Japanese paper or linen fabric and often including a wide margin around the poster.
 Others consider this mounting scheme to reduce the degree of originality.
-At Placart, we believe that professional and reversible mounting serves to a highly reliable level of protection against tearing, wrinkling and creasing.
+At Placart, we believe that professional and reversible mounting can serve to a highly reliable level of protection against tearing, wrinkling and creasing.
+However, we also advise against preemptively mounting a poster in excellent condition that will (soon) be framed anyway.